samuzora/samuzora.com/source/_posts/rwctf-2024.md

 Thymeleaf 13.0.2 is quite annoying cos it added a lot of restrictions to SSTI in "unsafe" context, by preventing instantiation of several common key classes.
 This was also my first time doing Thymeleaf SSTI (or Java SSTI in general) so I was quite lost.
 After adragos solved the challenge I peeked at his payload then tried to make my own.

+The trick is to look for gadgets in the other libraries loaded in the app, that allow you to instantiate classes with calls such as `constructor.newInstance(args)` etc.

 My final payload:
 ```